the-real-matt-welch/STAT2004_Julia/README.md

 # The STAT2004 Guide to The Julia Programming Language
-In STAT2004, we are told that we can use any programming language we wish for statistical calculations.
-However, the majority of the examples look like they will be in R. This is fine, except for the fact that I don't like R very much.
-Fortunately, Julia (a language that I do like very much) offers similar statistical capabilities.
+STAT2004 doesn't enforce the use of any particular programming language but it looks like most of the example code will be in R. This is fine, except for the fact that I don't like R very much.
+Fortunately, Julia (a language that I do like very much) offers packages with similar statistical capabilities.
 If you are like me and also don't like R very much, this guide provides some examples of performing basic statistical calculations in Julia to help kickstart your escape from R. I am assuming you are already